Novel Coronavirus (COVID-19) Update

 In order to ensure the health and safety of our LKSOM and North Philadelphia communities as well as allowing students to successfully complete their studies, we are making the following changes:

 - Students are now returning to clinical clerkships after transitioning to virtual online learning in mid-March.
 On May 20, medical students completing their third year began their final clerkships with a phased approach.
-Clerkships for our fourth-year students start on June 29, while our new third-year medical students will begin on July 6 at full capacity.
+Clerkships for our fourth-year students started on June 29, while our new third-year medical students began July 6 at full capacity.
 Classes for first- and second-year medical students will begin in August using a hybrid model.

 - Physician Assistant (PA) students in the class of 2020 resumed in-person clerkships on May 26.
 PA students in the class of 2021, who are currently taking classes virtually, will begin clerkships in August.
 PA students in the class of 2022 began taking classes online on June 1 and will continue doing so until August when they will move to a live/online hybrid model.